Geraltwolf-bit/CryptoAnalysis/README.md

 THE CONCLUSION:

-This real-time pipeline collects data via APIs, analyses it, and shows the user if crypto Fear & Greed Index is justified by real economy indicators, and therefore, whether it should be acted upon or not.
+This real-time pipeline collects data via APIs, analyses it, and shows the user if the crypto Fear & Greed Index is justified by real economy indicators, and therefore, whether it should be acted upon or not.